Curriculum Filter Results

 Can a fish pay for your college education?

 This lesson will guide students through learning about Lake Whitefish, a valuable fish for commercial fishermen, and how climate and profit impacts fishermen’s livelihood.
 Students will learn facts about whitefish, learn about local fishing businesses, and apply what they’ve learned using economics to decide whether their business can continue to stay open with different scenarios.
+Curriculum download is a PDF lesson to run this with your class.
+Supporting file download is a PDF document with fact cards and question cards all about whitefish and fishing in the region.

 Details